IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Multiple Selection

-We can easily change the default mode using the `selection` property:
+We can easily change the default mode using the `Selection` property:

 ```html
 <!-- Multiple selection mode -->